rxdi/cache/README.md

     localStorage: true,
     maxAge: 15 * 60 * 1000, // Items added to this cache expire after 15 minutes
     cacheFlushInterval: 60 * 60 * 1000, // This cache will clear itself every hour
-    deleteOnExpire: 'aggressive' // Items will be deleted from this cache when they expire }
+}

 @NgModule({